Hackerspace-Castellon/web-hackcs/src/content/en/agenda/summer_tech_2024.md

 ---
-title: "Summer Tech 2024"
+title: Summer Tech 2024
-description: "On Wednesday, July 24, 2024, the 1st edition of SUMMER TECH will be held at El Pinar."
+description: On Wednesday, July 24, 2024, the 1st edition of SUMMER TECH will be held at El Pinar.
 pubDate: 2024-07-06
 categories:
-  - "agenda"
+  - agenda
 ---

 ### SUMMER TECH 2024